cshim31/web-draw/src/common/component/readme.md

-library, collection of components that can be reused
+collection of components that can be reused